 There are several differences between tax expenditures and direct expenditures (those authorized through the budget process).
 First, tax expenditures are reviewed less frequently than direct expenditures once they are in place.
-This can offer taxpayers more certainty than if tax expenditures were subject to annual review, but can also result in tax expenditures remaining in the tax code long after outliving usefulness.
+This can offer taxpayers more certainty than if tax expenditures were subject to annual review, but can also result in tax expenditures remaining in the tax code when their cost outweighs their social benefits.

-In general, there is also no control over the amount of foregone revenue that results from a tax expenditure once that provision has become part of the tax code.
+Also, with certain notable exceptions, there is no control over the amount of foregone revenue that results from a tax expenditure once that provision has become part of the tax code.
 Finally, the vote requirements for tax expenditures and direct expenditures may be different.
 Tax expenditures that are adopted legislatively (except those adopted as urgency measures) require approval by a simple majority of both houses of the Legislature.
 A two-thirds vote is required for General Fund appropriations outside the Budget.
 Additionally, the repeal of a tax expenditure requires a two-thirds majority vote, while normal expenditures can be repealed with a simple majority vote.